We’re open from Tuesday 13 April – pre-booking is essential. For everything you need to know before you visit click here.

 In this section you’ll find information about visiting the Devon Heritage Centre and how to access its research resources.

 How to Find Us

-Please see our Directions page for How to Find Us instructions, as well as information about local and public transport.
+Please see our Directions page for our current How to Find Us instructions, as well as information about local and public transport.

 We issue South West Heritage Trust readers’ tickets which are valid for four years.
 If you have not visited us before, please bring some form of identification containing your name, current address and signature (for example a driving licence, utility bill and other ID with signature) so we can issue you with one of our readers’ tickets.

 South West Heritage Trust readers’ tickets are valid at Devon Heritage Centre, Somerset Heritage Centre, North Devon Record Office and the North Somerset archive service.

 Please be aware that we do not accept passports, tickets from The National Archives or library cards.
 We are not part of the CARN ticket scheme and do not accept CARN tickets.

 If your card has expired please bring some identification with you when you visit, so we can issue you with a new readers’ ticket.

 – Plymouth Archives, The Box (run by Plymouth Council)

 As each holds collections relating to its own geographical area, it is important to check before making a visit where the records you wish to see are held.
 The following information will help you decide which of these three best suits your own research needs.
 If you have any further queries about the location of a particular collection, please contact Devon Archives and Local Studies by email, email@example.com or by telephone, 01392 888700.